BoazBitt/Sun-sational-Forecast/README.md

    npm start`
 ## Live Demo

-Check out the live demo of the app [here](https://your-live-demo-link).
+You can check out the live demo of the app by visiting [here](https://your-live-demo-link).

 ## Screenshots